garfix/nligems/doc/central-functions.md

 Data sources:

 * a domain model: information about the domain that is implicit in the knowledge sources and that is nevertheless necessary to retrieve that information

+## Task Manager

+An asynchronous system, or agent, that has multiple goals can still only do one thing at a time.
+Which one?
+That's the job of the task manager.
+Based on what's most important in any situation, it selects the most suitable action.

 ## Interaction with Heterogeneous Knowledge Sources